Statute of The Court

 Rule 40.

-In the instance that the accused Party either refuses to participate in the proceedings or cannot physically be present during the proceedings, the Court shall be authorized to conduct the proceedings in absentia.
+In the instance that the accused Party or civil respondent either refuses to participate in the proceedings or cannot physically be present during the proceedings, the Court shall be authorized to conduct the proceedings in absentia.

 Rule 41.